How to Use Google Custom Search Engine API in Python

 Creating a new CSE

-You can include the websites you want to include your search results, choose a language of your search engine, and set up its name.
+You can include the websites you want to include in your search results, choose the language of your search engine, and set up its name.
 Once finished, you'll be redirected to this page:

 CSE Created